ngless-toolkit/ngless/docs/contents/Visualization.rst

 Before Quality Control
 ----------------------

 This quality control is always present and it allows to visualize the quality and basic info about a given data set.

 The basic information provided is:

 - The original file path
-- The percentage of guanine and citosine in the whole data set.
+- The percentage of guanine and cytosine in the whole data set.
 - Encoding prediction.
 - The number of sequences.
-- The minimum and maximum sequence length of the whole data set.
+- The minimum and maximum sequence length of the entire data set.

-Not only basic information is provided, but also statistical calculations are made.
-These statistics are made in relation to each base pair, and are presented in a interactive plot that allows show/hide these metrics.
+Not only basic information is supplied, but also statistical calculations are made.
+These statistics are made in relation to each base pair, and are presented in an interactive plot that allows show/hide these metrics.

 The used statistical measures are in relation to each base pair and are: